don/BluetoothSerial/examples/Chat/README.md

-Bluetooth Serial Chat Example
+## Bluetooth Serial Chat Example

-This example program demonstrates using the Bluetooth Serial PhoneGap plugin for communications between a iOS or Android phone and an Arduino.
+This example program demonstrates using the Bluetooth Serial Cordova plugin for communications between a iOS or Android phone and an Arduino.
 It is not very useful for chat, but it demonstrates sending data to and receiving data from the Arduino.
 This should help you integrate Bluetooth Serial into your PhoneGap projects.

 Some assembly required.